 Our Asian hardwood, mahogany and New Zealand pine are plantation grown and are also legally harvested and certified and controlled under the Lacey Act standards.

 Alder wood has been used in many ways throughout history.
 Common alder is a member of the birch family, yet the fine, even texture of alder wood makes it similar to cherry.
 We often refer alder as the â€śpoor manâ€™s cherryâ€ť because of its beauty and affordable value.
 Its appearance and high quality make it a popular choice for furniture and cabinets.
 Red alder grown in the Pacific Northwest is medium in density and is the preferred specie used to build furniture.
-Alder trees are a gift from Mother Nature since they replant themselves in the forest by dropping its cones and plentiful.
+Alder trees are a gift from Mother Nature since they replant themselves in the forest by dropping its cones.

 Birch wood is a hardwood that is extremely strong and durable and so is a smart choice for solid hardwood furniture.
 Birch wood has a beautiful appearance; it is fine grained and has a pale color giving it an elegant look to clean line furniture designs.
 In recent years, solid birch is finished in dark espresso color because the heavy density in the lumber makes it harder to dent and scratch, therefore, keeping it looking newer longer.
 Birch trees used for furniture come from Europe and Russia fin colder climate regions.